 6 April 2016

-Thanks to Kim Christen and the Center for Digital Scholarship and Curation (CDSC) at Washington State University for hosting me this week.
-I gave a talk titled “Remaking Old Media across the Disciplines”.
+I visited the Center for Digital Scholarship and Curation (CDSC) at Washington State University this week.
+Many thanks to Kim Christen, Michael Wynne, and Trevor Bond for hosting me.
+While I was there I gave a talk titled, “Remaking Old Media across the Disciplines”.
 Given the importance of historical particulars to this research, not to mention my proclivity for tangents, I decided to read a paper with slides for this one.
 The video includes my slides as well as the Q&A session.

 6 March 2016